 The trouble with addiction as a condition is that there is often a flood of labels placed on a person.
 For instance, the typical beginning of Alcoholics Anonymous (AA), or Narcotics Anonymous (NA) is the person announcing their name and that they are an addict.

 The large trouble with labels like these is that they can immediately stigmatize addiction and bring about preconceptions in the eyes of the person, friends and family, and the overall society.
-It can begin to cause the person to have preconceptions about themselves, or bring feelings of self-loathing or shame into the equation, which are no good for an individual in recovery.
+It can begin to cause the person to have preconceptions about themselves, or bring feelings of self-loathing or shame into the equation, which is no good for an individual in addiction rehab.
 These can, in fact, be relapse triggers if they are not properly addressed or handled.

 The bottom line is that these types of labels can have very negative connotations when it comes to addiction.
 A person who is struggling with addiction is simply that – a person.
 They are dealing with a condition which they need help for.
 The introduction of labels and the connotations, stigmatization, and preconceptions that go along with them is unnecessary, and in fact, complicate and worsen matters.
 The person should be able to seek help and treatment without being misjudged or evaluated negatively, as they are there seeking help and that is what matters.
 Overcoming the physical and mental effects of addiction can be troublesome and arduous as it is, and the difficulty of handling them can be compounded by these useless labels.
 A person needs to learn self-empowerment and self-reliance, and labels are counterproductive to that, whether it be someone else labeling them, or placing those labels on themselves.